 A longer promotion is needed if you have something higher-ticket or new.

-For that, we’re going to need some ingredients in the “middle of the sandwich” and you can get creative here!
+And for that, we’re going to need some ingredients in the “middle of the sandwich” and you can get creative here!

 There are no rules about what you need to include on what specific day, but again, you want to come at it from different angles because different members of your audience will respond to different things.